“This post may contain affiliate links. Please read my disclosure for more info.

 Stage a Play or Puppet Show

 Some people prefer plays to movies.
-If that describes you, setting up a play or a puppet show could be fun.
+If that describes you, setting up a play or a puppet show could be a fun kids activity.
 Even use your cardboard to construct your stage.

 Have a Paint Party

 Pick a safe place and use a large piece of material, sheet or canvas and let the kids go to town and create their masterpiece.

 Pitch a tent in the backyard and roast hot dogs, marshmallows and break out the glow sticks.

 Take a Hike!

 Explore nearby nature trails at a nearby park.
 A great way for kids to pick a trail, use a map and lead the way.